About the Award

 The NAS Public Welfare Medal is the Academy’s most prestigious award and is presented annually to honor extraordinary use of science for the public good.

-The Public Welfare Medal will be presented to King on April 27 during the Academy’s 162nd annual meeting.
-Register for the ceremony’s livestream here.
+The Public Welfare Medal will be presented to Collins on April 26 during the Academy’s 163rd annual meeting.

 Award History